14 Types of Hawks in California

 During migration season, they are occasionally seen further south in parts of northern Europe, Asia, and North America due to changes in climate forcing them to expand their range, seeking better habitat conditions or food sources.

-Northern Goshawks, as types of hawks in California, exist primarily in mature forests where plenty of concealment exists for nesting and feeding purposes.
+Northern Goshawks are a type of hawk in California that lives primarily in mature forests where plenty of concealment exists for nesting and feeding purposes.

 However, due to deforestation practices, these favored habitats increasingly become limited areas for them to inhabit successfully, leading to a decrease in population size yearly.